toughIQ/docker-owncloud-client/README.md

 ### OC_USER
 Username to connect to OwnCloud
 ### OC_PASS
-Password or AppToken for Owncloud User
+Password or App-Token for Owncloud User.
+I recommend using an App-Token.
+This can be created in your Personal settings in OwnCloud Webinterface.
+Its called __App passwords__.
 ### OC_SERVER
 OwnCloud Server URL. eg. `https://myowncloud.com` or `https://myserver.com/owncloud`
 ### OC_WEBDAV